DUBA API Integration Guide

 https://elim.example.com/api/duba/v1/memento

-Extract memento with jq
+Extract memento and magic link with jq

 -u "user:pass" \